KooWu/git/readme.txt

 this is test!!!
 git learning
 add dev branch
-add string from master
+add a string from master
-add string from feature
+add a string from feature
-add string for merge test
+add a string for merge test